TabithaChelagat/NashvilleHousing_SQL-Project/README.md

 ***Date extraction***

+The SaleDate data was originally stored in a DateTime format, including both date and time information.
+However, we only required the date part for analysis.
+To achieve this, we used the CONVERT function to extract only the date part of the SaleDate data, resulting in the SaleDateConverted column with date values.

 The following table represents the original SaleDate data along with the transformed SaleDateConverted data:

 |   SaleDate (Original)       | SaleDateConverted (Transformed) |